 Table of Contents

-Sickle cell disease, also known as sickle cell anemia, is a genetic condition that is caused by the substitution of thymine for adenine in the 6th codon of the beta globin gene.
+Sickle cell disease, also known as sickle cell anemia, is a genetic blood disorder that is caused by the substitution of thymine for adenine in the 6th codon of the beta globin gene.
 This single-point substitution mutation results in the production of the amino acid valine in place of glutamic acid.
 The resulting hemoglobin is abnormal and different from the wild-type hemoglobin in being more rigid and can undergo polymerization when the patient is exposed to an oxidative stress.

 Epidemiology of Sickle Cell Disease in Children